-A great place to start when working on a neutral colour palette is with your fabric choices.
+A great place to start when working on your living room colour ideas is with your fabric choices.
 A mustard or deep olive velvet works wonders paired with natural linens, rattan and ebonised furniture.
 Use yellow based, beige neutrals like Duvet Day on walls, with woodwork in Well Grounded for a subtly warming lowlight.

 Sometimes a neutral scheme can be a little injection of colour, and primary colours are often the most obvious, and fun ways of doing this.
-Curating creative palettes can be tricky, but having different living room paint finishes at your disposal is really useful in doing this.
+Curating your colour ideas for a living room when working with primary colours can be tricky, but having different living room paint finishes at your disposal is really useful in doing this.
 Upcycling an old sideboard or some bookshelves with a primary colour is a great way of instilling your living room with a touch of drama.

 Let’s say you have a typical Victorian living room: mid-century stony neutral, Ambrose, on your walls with in-built bookcases in deep rusty red, The Old Corset Factory, will add warmth to the space.
 This is a modern take on a typically Victorian colour palette, where a stony colour would have been used as a woodwork colour for dark red walls.